-With thanks to Rob at Island Wide Marine the engine has been serviced, cleaned and even painted.
-Some parts were replaced to ensure the continued good working health of our trusty work horse, this will also result in more reliability and economy and hopefully keep us going strong for the next 7 years.
-The amount spent and the time dedicated to the engine demonstrates our commitment to keeping Precision as possibly the best kept charter and school boat in the Solent.
+With thanks to Rob at Island Wide Marine, the engine has been serviced, cleaned and even painted.
+Some parts were replaced to ensure the continued good working health of our trusty workhorse.
+This will also result in more reliability and economy and hopefully keep us going strong for the next seven years.

 Remove steps from engine compartment.